-For other year groups, any parent, wanting their child to be admitted out of the normal age group should submit a request, in writing, to Whitemoor Academy as soon as possible.
+For other year groups, any parent, wanting their child to be admitted out of the normal age group should submit a request, in writing, to Southwark Primary School as soon as possible.

-When a request is made, the school will make a decision on the basis of the circumstances of the case and in the best interests of the child concerned, taking into account the views of the parent, the Headteacher and any supporting evidence provided by the parent.
-The school is responsible, as the admissions authority, for making the decision on which year group a child should be admitted to.
+When a request is made, the school will make a decision on the basis of the circumstances of the case and in the best interests of the child concerned, taking into account the views of the parent, the Head Teacher and any supporting evidence provided by the parent, e.g. child's medical history and the views of a medical professional.
+ONE Academy Trust is responsible, as the admissions authority, for making the decision on which year group a child should be admitted to.